Manoj1428/group04-pm05/docs/plan.md

 ## Tracking
 - It includes daily standup meetings and review of the project status that include time,quality and cost of the project that helps to reduce the number of chances that cause the risk and complete the project with quality assurance and low risk.
 ## Risk documentation
-- Every step has documentation done and risks will be documented separately and the hard and soft copy of this is be handled to the management.
+- Every step has documentation done and risks will be documented separately and the hard, soft copy of this is be handled to the management.

 ## Risk Register